ansible-community/antsibull-changelog/docs/other-projects.rst

 Changelog Fragment Categories
 =============================

 This section describes the section categories created in the default config.
-You can change them, though this is strongly discouraged for collections which will be included in the Ansible Community Distribution.
+If you really want, you can change them.

 The categories are the same as the ones in the `Ansible-case changelog fragments <https://docs.ansible.com/ansible/devel/community/development_process.html#changelogs-how-to>`_.

-**NOTE:** The changelog generator automatically detects new modules and new plugins which are documentable (i.e. where you have ``DOCUMENTATION`` where ``version_added`` is there), so you do not need to create changelog entries for them.

 The full list of categories is: